-All Ireland Hurling Final tickets, buy now for 2017.
+All Ireland Hurling Final tickets 2018, buy now

-All Ireland Hurling Final tickets, 2017 are hard to find.
+All Ireland Hurling Final tickets 2018 are hard to find.
+Dates 13th August

 The tournament starts in May and matches are held in the four provinces of Ireland.
 All Ireland Hurling is an amazing spectacle of speed, courage and aggression it is one of the world's oldest and fastest games.
 The GAA Hurling Championships tournament ends with the exciting All-Ireland final held in Dublin at Croke Park.
 Tickets to the All Ireland Hurling Final always sell out, reserve your seats now and book with confidence.